eddmann/eddmann.github.io/_posts/2019/2019-02-09-allocating-secret-santas-with-a-substitution-cipher-using-clojure.md

 ```

 To achieve this I first created a simple ROT13 implementation which catered for lower-case alphabet substitutions.
-This lead me to think that although the value would be a cipher, the length did not change and based on the provided names this could possibly disclosure a pairing.
+This led me to think that although the value would be a cipher, the length did not change.
+Based on the provided names, this could possibly disclose a pairing.

 ```clojure
 (defn- rand-str [length]